 The percentage of beneficial ownership is based on 200,076,039 shares of Company common stock issued and outstanding as of January 27, 2023, which calculation includes (i) 160,340,631 shares of the Company's Class A Common Stock and (ii) 39,735,408 shares of the Company's Class B Common Stock.
 Voting power represents the combined voting power of shares of Class A Common Stock and Class B Common Stock owned beneficially by such person.
 On all matters to be voted upon, subject to the rights of any holders of any series of preferred stock, holders of shares of Class A Common Stock and Class B Common Stock will vote together as a single class on all matters submitted to the stockholders for their vote or approval.
 Holders of Class A Common Stock are entitled to one vote per share on all matters submitted to the stockholders for their vote or approval.
-Holders of Class B Common Stock are entitled to ten votes per share on all matters submitted to stockholders for their vote or approval.
+Holders of class B Common Stock are entitled to stockholders for their vote or approval.